 You may wish to develop a marketing plan to identify your intended customers, and decide how best to target them with a marketing message.
 There are many marketing opportunities available to you.
-You can organise special events, open days, exhibition or celebrations, digital promotions, take-up paid (or free) online or print advertising, set-up web links with parent-friendly sites such as your local Family Information Service, pay for entries on childcare search engines and find ways to undertake mutually beneficial partnership working.
+You can organise special events such as open days or celebrations; launch digital promotions; take up paid (or free) online or print advertising; set-up web links with parent-friendly sites such as your local Family Information Service; pay for entries on childcare search engines; find ways to undertake mutually beneficial partnership working.

 Fundraising is a great way to your boost income in a difficult economic climate.
 While it’s never a good idea to rely on fundraising to cover your basic running costs, most early years providers work to very tight budgets.
 Raising extra funds can help buy additional or special equipment or resources for children, or allow you to offer reduced rates for families in financial difficulties.

 Local companies or businesses like to support projects which benefit the community and enhance quality of life locally.
-As childcare providers play a huge part in their local community, a setting asking for fundraising support to create a lovely outdoor play area, for example, is an attractive fundraising proposition.
+As childcare providers play a huge part in their local community, a setting asking for fundraising support to create a lovely outdoor play area, for example, could be an attractive fundraising proposition.

 You can also benefit from direct fundraising support from parents and others who like, use or appreciate your service.
 Parents are generally happy to raise funds for their child's setting and there are lots of creative ways to get them involved, such as participation in sponsored walks, organising seasonal fairs or running stalls at local community events.
 Be aware that to run lotteries and raffles you will need to contact your local authority who are responsible for ensuring that small lotteries meet the required regulations.

 Your setting can raise money every time your parents, staff or supporters shop online with major retailers such as Amazon and Marks & Spencer.
-Just register your setting online here easyfundraising and let everyone know.
-It's easy.
-Every online purchase generates a donation to their chosen childcare group – at no cost to themselves or the setting.
+Just register your setting online with easyfundraising and let everyone know.
+Every online purchase generates a donation to the chosen childcare group – at no cost to the customer or the setting.